mustafagonul/c-notes/README.md

 ### One's and Two's Complements

 - One's complement is the number obtained by inverting all bits of the number.
 - 1 more than the one's complement of a number is the two's complement of the number.
 Or, Starting from the far right of the number, the same number is written until the 1st bit is seen for the first time, including the first 1 bit.
+For the remaining digits, the reverse of the digit is written.

 ### Negative Number Representation